d-m-g/supercell-hackathon-2025/README.md

 The AI coach identifies:
 - Which enemy troops you struggle against the most
 - If necessary, rovides personalized tips based on your performance
-- IF that's not enough, offers specific countering strategies
+- If that's not enough, offers specific countering strategies

 ## Deployment